hemant1456/Transformer_Language_Translator/README.md

 ## Introduction

 This repository hosts the implementation of a Sequence to Sequence Transformer model, tailored for language translation between two languages.
-Building upon a foundational tutorial ([https://www.youtube.com/watch?v=ISNdQcPhsts&ab_channel=UmarJamil](#)), this project introduces significant optimizations and enhancements to improve efficiency, understandability, and performance.
+Building upon a foundational tutorial ([view tutorial](https://www.youtube.com/watch?v=ISNdQcPhsts&ab_channel=UmarJamil)), this project introduces significant optimizations and enhancements to improve efficiency, understandability, and performance.

 ### Key Enhancements